dscolby/Whiteboard/README.md

 ## Causal Discovery

 ### Causal Discovery as a Bandit Problem
-1. The challenge of structure learning is the number of possible DAGs and the number of data points for calculating scores or independence tests
-    1. One way to solve the second problem is to run the independence tests or score functions on a random subset of the data many times
+1. Problem: CI test/score function scales with datapoints
+    1. Solution: sample random subsets of data and aggregate over samples
-        1. If the sampling is independent, then in theory the average of these smaller calculations should converge to the score or test statistics for the whole dataset
+        1. LLN implies that average will converge to true value for whole dataset
-    2. Causal Discovery as a bandit problem to avoid enumerating over every DAG
-        1. Balance exploration of best known DAG with exploitation of unknown DAGs
+2. Problem: too many DAGs to enumerate
+    1. Solution: causal discovery as an (infinitely-armed) bandit problem
+        1. Each DAG is an arm
-        2. Can consider each DAG as an arm in a MAB and use CI tests or score fucntions on subsets of data as rewards
+        2. Use score function/CI tests on subsets of data as score for arm (DAG)
-            1. If using CI tests, would need to apply Meek's rules afterwards
+            1. If using CI tests, need to apply Meek's rules afterwards.
-        4. Too many to enumerate, so need some algorithm for infinitely-armed bandits
-            1. One potential is GP
-                1. In general, GP doesn't scale well but given the extermely low dimentionality, GP might work well here
-            3. There are other algorithms out there, I just need to look more into it
-            4. Could then probably use UCB, TS, or some minimal regret acquisition function
+        3. One potential algorithm is GP with minimal regret acquisition function
-        5. How to convert DAGs to unique arms
-            1. Need to map each DAG to unique number to get arm IDs
-            2. Don't want to build every DAG and assign a number
-                1. Takes too much time and memory
+            1. Could use NN version of GP or infinitely-armed bandit algorithm, various algorithms already exist
-                2. Need a bijection from DAGs to integers without constructing the DAG explicitly, only if we pull that arm to calculate reward
+            2. Problem: need to convert DAGs to unique arms, ideally without constructing each DAG
+                1. Solution: bijection between DAGs and integers
                     1. Adjacency matrix of DAG is lower triangular 1s and 0s
                     2. If entry is not 1, it is 0 so really only need to focus on one or the other
-                    3. Each 1 in lower triangular adjacency matrix corresponds to unique row and column in the matrix
-                    4. Go row by row and concatenate number (row column) for each 1 in matrix
-                    5. Creates unique integer for each DAG
+                    3. Concatenate element positon of 1s (row number, colum number) to get unique integer
-                        1. Example:
+                    5. Example:

                                         |    *     | Column 1 | Column 2 |  Column 3 |
                                         |  :---:   |   :---:  |   :---:  |   :---:   |